CarbonLDP/carbonldp-workbench/README.md

 - Configure code linting (tslint and sasslint)
 - Document `gulp` tasks and move them to separate files
 - Get docker image version from `package.json`

+## LICENSE

+    Copyright (c) 2015-present, Base22 Technology Group, LLC.
+    All rights reserved.

+    This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.